VertigoRay/VertigoRay.github.io/_posts/2019-02-27-powershell-file-exists.md

 True
 ```

-Using the `[IO.FileInfo]` type, you have the added benefit of a bunch of additional file information; go figgure:
+Using the `[IO.FileInfo]` type, you have the added benefit of a bunch of additional file information; go figure:

 ```powershell
 PS > $foo | Select-Object *